samuelson65/MPI/README.md

 # --- 2.
 Identify Categorical and Numerical Features ---
-# This section has been updated to reflect YOUR specified features.
 categorical_features = ['Discharge_Status', 'Is_Catheter_Present', 'Is_Stent_Present']
 numerical_features = ['Length_of_Stay', 'Procedure_Count', 'Diff_Between_Proc_Performed_Date', 'MCC_Count', 'CC_Count']